roseengineering/silicon5351/README.md

 <code>class silicon5351.<b>SI5351\_I2C</b>(self, i2c, crystal, load=3, address=96)</code>
 Instantiate the SI5353\_I2C class.
 All clock outputs will be shutdown and disabled.
-**i2c** The micropython I2C object.
+**i2c** The MicroPython or CircuitPython I2C object.
 **crystal** The crystal frequency in Hz.
 **load** The load capacitance of crystal.
-Must use one of the predefined library constant for this capacitance value.
+Must use one of the global constants defined in the library for this value.
 **address** The I2C address of the si5351 chip.

 Instances of the <code>silicon5351.<b>SI5351\_I2C</b></code> class have the following public properties and methods: